mlincon/dbt-duckdb-learning-p1/readme.md

 - `analysis`: any `.sql` files here will be compiled to raw sql with `dbt compile`.
 The compiled scripts will not executed with `dbt run` but can be copied to any other tool
 - `seeds`: store small static/mapping files that can be loaded to a data warehouse via `dbt seed`
 - `marco`: sql based functions that can be reused across project
+- `snapshots`: helps to capture changes over time like SCD2 (slowly changing dimension tables type 2).
+Example: a customer changing address.
+Example: https://github.com/josephmachado/simple_dbt_project/blob/master/snapshots/customers.sql
+  - dbt snapshot adds extra columns `dbt_valid_from` and `dbt_valid_to` to mark when the changes occured
+  - use `dbt snapshot` to capture the change in data
+  - `dbt run` does not create snapshots

+### Models

+- In dbt, models are sql files with a select statement
+- models depend on other models, have tests defined on them, and can be created as tables or views
+- the names of models created by dbt are their file names
+- example: the file `post_history.sql` represents the model named `post_history`
+- by default, every model is a view.
+This can be adjusted in `dbt_project.yml`, where the `materialized` argument can be set to `table`

+### Tests

+- two types of test: generic and bespoke/one-off
+- generic: `unique`, `not_null`, `accepted_values` and `relationships` built-in tests defined in `models/**.yml`.
+Example: `models/bronze/schema.yml`.
+Doc: https://docs.getdbt.com/docs/build/data-tests#generic-data-tests
+- bespoke/one-off: sql scripts created under the `tests` folder
+- use `dbt test` to run the tests

 ### Configurations

 - `profiles.yml`: contains data warehouse connection details

   - `target`: defines the environment (default is `dev`).
 Multiple targets are possible
   - this can contain multiple profiles if you have more than one dbt project